MicroEJ/docs/ApplicationDeveloperGuide/managedc/wasi.rst

       .. code-block:: xml

          <dependency org="ej.library.runtime" name="wasi" rev="0.1.0"/>

+.. note:

+   All the implemented functions are exported under the module name ``wasi_snapshot_preview1``.

 In your application code, you must first call the WASI initialization method ``Wasi.init(byte[] memory, String... preopensDirectories)`` before using WASI.